-Connecting Solar Panels in Parallel
+How to Wire Solar Panels in Parallel

-We will also explain the difference between a parallel connection of two or more photovoltaic panels equal and parallel connection of two or more solar panels with different technical characteristics.
-Finally we will provide valuable and practical tips for getting a really efficient system, free from damage due to faults or short circuits that can occur on individual photovoltaic panels.
+We will also explain the difference between a parallel connection of two or more identical solar panels and a parallel connection of two or more solar panels with different technical characteristics.
+Finally, we will provide you with valid and practical tips to get an efficient system that is fully protected against possible damage due to faults or short circuits that can occur on individual solar panels.

 Parallel connection of two identical solar panels